jtagusari/NoiseModelling/Docs-dev/propagation_algorithms.md

 class Path {}

-CnossosPath --> ABoundary : aBoundaryH
+CnossosPathExt --> ABoundary : aBoundaryH
-CnossosPath --> ABoundary : aBoundaryF
+CnossosPathExt --> ABoundary : aBoundaryF
-CnossosPath --> GroundAttenuation : groundAttenuation
+CnossosPathExt --> GroundAttenuation : groundAttenuation

 @enduml
 ```

-The `CnossosPathProcessor.createCnossosPath()` method converts a fully built `Path` into a `CnossosPath`, which is the final data structure used for CNOSSOS propagation calculations.
+The `CnossosPathProcessor.createCnossosPath()` method converts a fully built `Path` into a `CnossosPathExt`, which is the final data structure used for CNOSSOS propagation calculations.
 This method performs the following:

 ### Calculate parameters

-The `CnossosPathProcessor.createCnossosPath()` method converts a fully built `Path` into a `CnossosPath` through the following process:
+The `CnossosPathProcessor.createCnossosPath()` method converts a fully built `Path` into a `CnossosPathExt` through the following process:

 The process includes these key steps:

 1. A local mean ground plane is calculated from the provided `elevationProfile2D` coordinates.
 2. SR (source→receiver) segment is built: it calls `CnossosSegmentComputer.createSegmentPathWithGroundFactors(...)` to construct a straight source–receiver `SegmentPath` including sampled ground factors and sets elevation-profile metadata and the straight-line 3D distance on the segment.
-3. A `CnossosPath` is created from the `CutProfile` and `Path`, copying `pointList`, `segmentList` and `raySourceReceiverDirectivity`.
+3. A `CnossosPathExt` is created from the `CutProfile` and `Path`, copying `pointList`, `segmentList` and `raySourceReceiverDirectivity`.
 4. The assembled `PointPath` list is inspected for horizontal diffraction points (`DIFH`); if found it delegates to `setDiffractionPathParameters(...)`, otherwise to `setDirectPathParameters(...)` to compute the CNOSSOS delta parameters.
 5. The CNOSSOS parameters are calculated: the delegated routines compute delta distances (deltaH, deltaF, deltaPrimeH, deltaPrimeF, etc.), mirror-image points for reflection tests, and set the SR dPrime value together with per-segment dPrime where applicable.
 They also detect and insert Rayleigh-style diffraction obstacle points when appropriate.